KSanthanam/Algorithms/README.md

 # Algorithms
 ## NQueens
-Given a Chessboard of size N find possible Solutions where N queens are placed on the board
+Given a Chessboard of size N> find possible Solutions where N queens are placed on the board

 ### Time complexity
-The **Time Complexity** by Brute force logic is N^N as one needs to place the queen in (a,b) and check N-1 places to validate.
+The **Time Complexity** by Brute force logic is N<sup>N</sup> as one needs to place the queen in (a,b) and check N*N-1 places to validate.

 N Queen Algorithm